 - 4. A Smartphone with LiDAR Scanner

-- 5. Floor Plan App with Digital GLA
+- 5. Digital GLA Floor Plan App (no need for tape measures)

 - 6. Multiple Computer Monitors

 - 10. Mapping technology (GPS, GIS)

 If you are a certified real estate appraiser or an appraiser trainee on the lookout for the must-have technology tools to spend less time on-site and increase productivity and efficiency on every assignment, you are in the right place.